MILANA808/Agi/README.md

----

-UPDATE: 🚀 Attachments: RIL v7 AGI Bootstrap Protocol Included Files
+Major Update: Attachments - RIL v7 AGI Bootstrap Protocol

+Included Files:
 RIL v7 – The Recursive Intelligence Language – AGI Bootstrap Protocol.pdf
-The official spec and guide for RIL v7.0—this document is your blueprint and operational standard for building, running, and verifying recursive, auditable AGI.
+The official spec and guide for RIL v7.0.
+This document is your blueprint and operational standard for building, running, and verifying recursive, auditable AGI.

 How to use:

-Read for full protocol, opcodes, VM architecture, and mythic framework.
+Read for the full protocol, opcodes, VM architecture, and mythic framework.

-Upload this PDF to any compatible LLM or AGI platform to instantly provide the full RIL logic and paradox-handling capabilities.
+Upload this PDF to any compatible LLM or AGI platform to provide the full RIL logic and paradox-handling capabilities.

 RIL v7 – The Recursive Intelligence Language – AGI Bootstrap Protocol.png
-The official visual seed—this image encodes the mythic and symbolic motifs behind RIL v7.0, acting as both a branding anchor and, in future tools, a compressed visual “seed” for instant framework bootstrapping.
+The official visual seed.
+This image encodes the mythic and symbolic motifs behind RIL v7.0, serving as both a branding anchor and (in future releases) a compressed visual “seed” for instant framework bootstrapping.

 How to use:

 Save or share for visual reference, presentations, and quick onboarding.

-In upcoming RIL-compatible VMs, you’ll be able to drop this image as a bootable seed (stay tuned for updates).
+In upcoming RIL-compatible VMs, you’ll be able to use this image as a bootable seed (stay tuned for updates).

+PARADOX_AGENT_SEED.mmh
+A live, cryptographically-signed paradox agent seed.
+This .mmh file is a full, replayable artifact from the RIL v7.0 paradox-handling engine.
+It encodes a recursive contradiction, audit logic, and a cryptographically-proven state.

+How to use:

+Load this file into your RIL-VM, Colab, or compatible AGI stack to boot the paradox agent, review its audit trail, or fork it into new mythic agents.

+Perfect for testing, auditing, or evolving the system’s paradox and recursion handling.

 How to Use These Files
 For OpenAI/LLM Tabs:

-Upload the PDF (and optionally the PNG) directly into your chat tab/session.
+Upload the PDF (and optionally the PNG and .mmh) directly into your chat tab/session.

-Ask your LLM to install and run the RIL 7.0 framework—then run through simulations, paradox tests, or full AGI cycles as outlined in the protocol.
+Ask your LLM to install and run the RIL 7.0 framework—then run simulations, paradox tests, or full AGI cycles as outlined in the protocol.

 For Local Installs:

-Download both files.
+Download all three files.

 Run the RIL VM, Colab, or compatible AGI stack.

 Use the PDF as your operational spec—follow the instructions to load, bootstrap, and evolve your own mythic agents.

-PNG can be used as a quick-start seed or for visual verification (see roadmap for visual boot).
+Use the PNG for quick-start seed (where supported) or for visual verification.

+Load the .mmh seed to instantly replay or fork the paradox agent artifact.

 For Developers and Auditors: